helnazsoltani/human-activity-recognition-in-smart-homes/README.md

 - Multi-layer perceptron

 ### Performance Metrics
-- Accuracy metric to evaluate how the model predicts the activity
+- Accuracy metric to evaluate how the model predicts the activity:
+    - Among all of the above models, Random Forest, XGBoosting, and Decision Tree performed the best.

-- Confusion matrix to capture which activities were mislabeled in my model
+- Confusion matrix to capture which activities were mislabeled in my model:
+    - Reviewing the confusion matrix of the Random Forest, the majority of the misclassified predictions are related to the non-defined class (Other Activity).

 - Elapsed run time
+    - Comparing the elapsed run time of the 3 above-mentioned models, I decided to pursue further study on Random Forest.

 ![image](https://github.com/helnazsoltani/human-activity-recognition-in-smart-homes/blob/master/figures/models_accuracy_runtime.png)

-Among all of the above models, Random Forest, XGBoosting, and Decision Tree performed the best.
-Comparing the elapsed run time of the 3 above-mentioned models, I decided to pursue further study on Random Forest as it runs way faster compared to the other two.

 #### Feature importance plot for Random Forest